Walthamstow: Demography

 Walthamstow roughly approximates to seven of the electoral wards within the London Borough of Waltham Forest: Chapel End (northeastern part), Higham Hill (northwestern part), High Street (western), Hoe Street (inner-eastern and Walthamstow Village), Markhouse (southwestern), William Morris (northern), and Wood Street (eastern and Upper Walthamstow).
 The 2011 census counted a total population of 109,424 of all these wards combined.

 As of the 2011 census, White British is the largest ethnicity in all wards.
 Other White is the second largest in all wards except Markhouse.
-The other double-digit ethnicities are Pakistani and Black African.
+The other double-digit ethnicities are Asians and African.
 The minority ethnic proportion ranges from 48.5% in Chapel End to 58.2% in Markhouse.

 The male life expectancy ranged from 77.2 years in Hoe Street to 82.1 years in Chapel End; the female life expectancy ranged from 82.1 years in both Higham Hill and Hoe Street to 84.8 years in High Street.
 This data covers 2009–2013.

 The median house price as of 2014 was highest in Wood Street ward (£387,500) and lowest in Markhouse ward (£324,000).